semanux/website/_posts/2021-01-28-application-exist-submitted.md

 preview_alt: 'Closeup of a document showing the headline "Anlage I.1 zum Antrag auf EXIST-Forschungstransfer.
 Semanux: Inklusion im Web.
 Projektbeschreibung."'
 ---

 We have applied for funding through the *"EXIST transfer of research"* program.
-The program is offered by the [German Federal Ministry for Economic Affairs and Energy](https://www.bmwi.de/Navigation/EN/Home/home.html) and partly funded via the [European Social Fund in Germany](https://www.esf.de/portal/EN/Home/home.html).
+The program is offered by the [German Federal Ministry for Economic Affairs and Energy](https://www.bmwi.de/Navigation/EN/Home/home.html) and partly funded via the [European Social Funds](https://www.esf.de/portal/EN/Home/home.html).

 The funding through [EXIST](https://www.exist.de/EN/Programme/EXIST-Transfer-of-Research/content.html) **would allow us to work for 18 months on the prototype of Semanux**, while still being part of our research group [Analytic Computing](https://www.ipvs.uni-stuttgart.de/departments/ac) at the University of Stuttgart. **We have submitted a 47-page long description of Semanux**, which contains the intended innovation, our past research, our team, our work plan, the market situation, an initial business plan, and eleven letters of support.